About me

 What you can expect from me?

-I am a Registered Member of the BACP, which means that I adhere to an ethical framework, ensuring I am practicing safely.
-I receive regular supervision which is an important means of self development and providing my clients with an effective service.
+I am an Accredited, Registered Member of the BACP, which means that I adhere to an ethical framework, ensuring I am practicing safely.
+I receive regular supervision (and am aa qualified Supervisor) which is an important means of self development and providing my clients with an effective service.
 CPD is maintained by attending workshops; webinars; reading and listening to podcasts.

-I will provide you with kindness; warmth; empathy and understanding in a safe, confidential space.
+I will provide you with kindness; warmth; empathy and understanding in a safe, confidential space without judgment.